owncloud-archive/documentation/admin_manual/configuration_server/harden_server.rst

 Proper SSL configuration
 ************************

-Default SSL configurations by web servers are often not state of the art and require fine-tuning for an optimal performance and security experience.
+Default SSL configurations by web servers are often not state-of-the-art and require fine-tuning for an optimal performance and security experience.
 The available SSL ciphers and options depend completely on your environment and thus giving a generic recommendation is not really possible.

-We recommend to use the `Mozilla SSL Configuration Generator`_ to generate a suitable configuration suited for your environment, furthermore the free `Qualys SSL Labs Tests`_ give good guidance about whether the SSL server was correctly configured.
+We recommend using the `Mozilla SSL Configuration Generator`_ to generate a suitable configuration suited for your environment, and the free `Qualys SSL Labs Tests`_ gives good guidance on whether your SSL server is correctly configured.

 Use a dedicated domain for ownCloud
 -----------------------------------

 Administrators are encouraged to install ownCloud on a dedicated domain such as cloud.domain.tld instead of domain.tld to gain all the benefits offered by the Same-Origin-Policy.

 Serve security related Headers by the web server
 ------------------------------------------------

 Basic security headers are served by ownCloud already in a default environment.
 These include:

 - ``X-Content-Type-Options: nosniff``
 	- Instructs some browsers to not sniff the mimetype of files.
 This is used for example to prevent browsers from interpreting text files as JavaScript.